 The regulations require us to report both the mean and the median Gender Pay Gap for bonus pay.
-A bonus is calculated by all performance payments and payments for shares, securities, commission or incentives received in the period from 6 April 2017 to 5 April 2018 but does not include hourly pay.
+A bonus is calculated by all performance payments and payments for shares, securities, commission or incentives received in the period from 6 April 2018 to 5 April 2019 but does not include hourly pay.

-The bonus pay gap figures for Miller Homes are negative at -10% (mean) and -19.5% (median).
-This means that females in Miller Homes received better bonus payments than males in the reporting period.
-The timing of payment of bonus or incentives can have an effect on the bonus pay gap.
+The bonus pay gap figures for Miller Homes are 2.7% (mean) and -9.6% (median).
+This means that, on a median basis, females in Miller Homes received better bonus payments than males in the reporting period.
+On a mean basis the males received a slightly better bonus than females.
+It should be noted that the timing of payment of bonus or incentives can have an effect on the bonus pay gap.

-The total number of all employees who received a bonus in the reporting year period of 2017/2018 is split as shown in the graph below.
+The total number of all employees who received a bonus in the reporting year period of 2018/2019 is split as shown in the graph below.

 This negative gap in favour of females reflects the number of females who work in a sales role in our business, where pay structure is based on bonus and commission related to achieving certain targets.
 Sales careers have historically been more attractive to females, whereas onsite roles are more attractive to male employees.
 Miller Homes however, offers employment and promotion based on merit regardless of gender.
+The bonus pay gap in favour of females reported in 2018 has decreased largely due to a different structure of pay for sales teams.